xpsi-group/xpsi/docs/source/overview.rst

-radiation field is assumed to be stable, with any quasi-periodicity in the signal incident on a telescope manifesting due to relative motion the star and the telescope, and/or due to a small evolution in the coordinate rotation frequency a mode of asymmetry in the surface radiation field.
+radiation field is assumed to be stable, with any quasi-periodicity in the signal incident on a telescope manifesting due to relative motion the star and the telescope, and/or due to a small evolution in the coordinate rotation frequency of a mode of asymmetry in the surface radiation field.
 Each subset :math:`\mathcal{D}_{i}` is acquired with some model instrument with a response matrix (a photon energy redistribution matrix combined with an energy-dependent effective area vector) which is used to